HETU: Edwards Jr. rises to the occasion with Turner out

 In his first MLS start since 2018, and coming out of Portland with a point to start the season, Edwards Jr. said the long wait gave him time to prepare for the moment where he’d get a chance to step in.

 Edwards Jr. closed the match with three saves, all from inside the box.
-He had an accurate pass percentage of 43% (6-for-14) and a match rating of 6.3.
+He had an accurate pass percentage of 43 percent (6-for-14) and a match rating of 6.3.

 His season-opening performance, despite the two goals allowed, was a strong one in the eyes of head coach Bruce Arena.